tristandunn/tristandunn/_posts/2021-09-10-jekyll-tailwindcss-jit-mode.md

 ## The Future

-Today I opened [a pull request][] for `jekyll-postcss` to fix the issues mentioned here, so hopefully these quick fixes won't be needed in the near future.
+Today I opened [a pull request][] for `jekyll-postcss` to fix the `stdin` issue and add a `cache` option to make it easier to disable the caching.
+Hopefully these quick fixes won't be needed in the near future.

 [jekyll-postcss]: https://github.com/mhanberg/jekyll-postcss
 [jekyll-postcss#22]: https://github.com/mhanberg/jekyll-postcss/issues/22